opencluster/design/Locks/Locks.md

 ## Locks Performance Design.

 If we have a situation where there are a large number of locks servers needed, then ensuring that all servers are in sync could mean locks take a while to set, plus every time a lock is set, a flurry of network activity would occur between all the nodes.
 To ensure it is done as fast as possible, then you would typically use only a small number of locks servers.
-I cant really think of a reason where you would have more than a few servers, but depending on your design, it may be more convenient to have a large number of servers (eg, you may prefer to have a locks node on each compute server, and direct requests to that node).
+I cant really think of a reason where you would need more than a few servers, but depending on your design, it may be more convenient to have a large number of servers (eg, you may prefer to have a locks node on each compute server, and direct requests to that node).

 If you have geo-located systems, then you would typically have one or more locks servers at each location.
 You would certainly not need a pool of hundreds of locks servers.
 Most organisations would only likely have 2 or 3.

 If, however, the time it takes for locks to sync is a problem, an alternative design is to use a hash similar to the OpenCluster-Data service.
 Data uses a hash of the key to determine which server is responsible for that hash (and its backups), and directs requests and changes there.
 In that case, there is a specific master for an operation and therefore requests do not have be sync'd amongst the entire cluster.
 That master node (for that particular operation) is responsible.

+## Cascading secondaries.

+For every Bucket, there is a master node, and a cascading set of secondaries (depending on the config).

+When a new node comes online, or the cluster-config changes regarding the number and method of secondaries, the nodes that are deficient will contact the master, and ask if they can be a standby for the bucket.
+The master will respond with details of the node that it should cascade from, this will be the node at the end of the list.
+The requesting node will then ask the node that the master indicated, if it can be a standby.
+If that node does not already have a tail node, then it will accept.
+If another node has snuck in, it will tell the standby to check that node... and so on, until it eventually finds one that isn't already linked.

+When a node has accepted a secondary, it will begin pushing all its current data to the secondary.
+It will keep sending data to its secondary until all the data is complete.
+So that a node does not need to keep track of every change since the beginning of time, it will do some shortcuts when soing the initial sync.
+Once a node is sync'd, it needs to confirm that each operation is being performed correctly.

+While it is syncing its secondary, the node will keep track of new changes to the bucket that occur since, and it will queue those changes until the starting-sync has completed.
+Once it is completed, it will tell the node what the current hash is.
+The secondary will then compare the next change against that hash, which will allow it to know that it is in sync.

+When something changes in a master bucket, it sends a message of the change to the designated secondary.
+The change includes a chained hash, which allows the secondary to verify that the information it has is the same as the master has at the end of the transaction.
+It is up to the secondary to ensure that it has a valid copy, so any discrepancies will result in a recovery situation.
+This cascades through the secondaries.

+When a change is received by a secondary, it marks that notation in its memory structures, and when it gets confirmation that its secondary has processed it, it will cascade up.
+This also means that while a new node is syncing a bucket, and new changes to that bucket will not be confirmed until that sync is complete.

+Since updates to the locks are cascaded, it means it is slow to send the info to the entire cluster.
+This is not a problem because the master node is the most important, and it will always be updated first.
+It is the one that sets and checks locks.
+The cascading sync is only for redundancy, and the further down the tree, the less important it is.
+It should also be noted that when setting a lock, you dont need the lock to be cascaded to all nodes for them to take effect.
+It should wait until the first secondary has responded that it has received the lock data, and then tell the client that it can proceed.

+If a node detects a discrepancy in its hash of the latest change, it will report the problem, then recover.
+To recover, they essentially dump their copy, ask to be dropped as a secondary.
+Node then begins the process of asking to be a standby for the bucket, which will be directed to the last node in the list.
+It will then do the normal process as if it was a new node.
+When nodes go out of sync, it should be investigated.
+It could be from a myriad of unusual problems.
+Including memory corruption, lost packets, bugs, etc.  It is a serious situation.

+If a master node that is co-ordinating the set of a Lock goes offline, then a number of things for that lock need to be checked by the secondary when it becomes the master.
+Since there is a master node for each lock bucket, if that node goes offline, the secondary server will need to take over.
+Depending on what it knows about the lock, is how it would respond.
+Basically the master server will have handled the lock/unlock operation.
+The rest of the cluster would return information about the status of that operation.
+The master server will then redirect taht information to the secondaries, etc.   This means that the secondary should know what state the lock sync was in, and can re-send any lock details to the other servers, that it hasn't recieved full confirmation on.
+Every bucket has a cascading list of secondaries... so the updates should flow from one to the other.
+A secondary should have no problem whatsoever if it has to take over for a missing primary.

+When anything happens on any node that is a concern, then that alert should be sent to all nodes.
+The nodes themselves might not do anything about it, but can report it to monitoring solutions.

+## Metrics

+As each cascading node pushes the change to its standby, it will wait until it gets a sync responce back, before sending a responce itself.
+This means that when the master sends an update to its secondary, it wont get a completion result until all the cascading nodes have received the sync.
+It can store that metric and report it, so that the governing system have some metrics on how quickly changes get synced down the entire chain.

+It can get metrics on:
+* time to sync an update
+* number of updates performed per second
+* time it takes for master to process an update.
+* number of locks (per bucket, and total) that are active per second.
+* average time of locks lifetime before it is unlocked.
+* average ping time between nodes, from each node.
+* number of bytes received, number of bytes sent
+* number of clients connected to a node.

+## Quorum

+In any clustered solution, a big concern is a 'split-brain' scenario.
+Essentially this occurs if you have a situation where the clients can talk to the nodes, but something has happened that is stopping the nodes from talking to each other.
+In this case, the nodes assume that the other nodes have simply stopped working.
+You then end up with two independantly working clusters.
+When the problem is resolved, and those nodes are able to talk to each other again, it will be difficult to work out which state is correct, because both have been servicing clients.

+This is especially a problem in a locking service.
+As the point of the locking service is to ensure that certain things do not happen by multiple clients at the same time.
+But in this 'split-brain' scenario, that is exactly what is happening.

+To stop this from happening, you want to ensure that if either site goes offline, you are able to determine which is the appropriate one that keeps running.
+To do this, you should have an odd number of sites (but this doesn't help if most of the sites go offline at the same time).

+Another method is to have (one or more) arbiter nodes in other sites.
+Especially sites that you are not using yourself.
+Eg, if you have two physical data-center locations, you might have the arbiter nodes in one or more Amazon zones, and maybe other 'cloud' environments as well.

 ## OpenCluster Arbiter.